 About Indian Lake

-Indian lake is situated 500 feet above sea-level with Snake Hill to it’s west and Chestnut Hill to it’s east, both of which rise to 800 above sea-level.
-Originally, the area of Indian Lake was quite rural with active farms.
+Indian Lake is situated 500 feet above sea-level with Snake Hill to it’s west and Chestnut Hill to it’s east, both of which rise to 800 above sea-level.
+Originally, the area of Indian Lake was quite rural with active farms and apple orchards.
 Besides the Hinchman farm, there was the Thomas Green farm on Chestnut Hill, the Hussa Farm on Franklin Road near Rt.
 46, and the Ed Beam Farm in the North Shore Road area of Indian Lake.

 Roads were laid out and the land divided for a beautiful area of year-round homes.
 The first house was sold right next to the dam.
 J.B.
 Righter took ill and passed away in November of 1922.
 His dream for Lenape Lake was realized, but sadly, he never saw it developed.
 The first house built on Lenape Lake was built by his wife Susan A. Righter, and stands at the corner of Highland Trail and Indian Road.